Pandeyji016/Plant-Disease-prediction/README.md

     Click on the **Disease Recognition** page in the sidebar to upload an image and experience the power of our Plant Disease Recognition System!.

     ### About Us
-    Learn more about the project, our team, and our goals on the **About** page.....
+    Learn more about the project, our team, and our goals on the **About** page.